About us

 Coffee is one of the most complex aromatic and gustatory products in existence, so its evaluation poses a great challenge.
 A cupping, which at a professional level can only be comparative, requires time, effort and dedication.
 At Cafés El Magnífico, cupping is one of the pillars of our activity.
 We have a network of suppliers that we have been building over the years and they send us samples on a recurring basis as soon as the seasonal coffees arrive.
 Three or four people from the Cafés El Magnífico team taste and contrast opinions on each of these samples to decide whether to incorporate them into the coffee menu for our clients.

-Claudia Sans Witty, fourth generation of Cafés El Magnífico, is responsible for Quality Control.
+Claudia Sans Witty, third generation of Cafés El Magnífico, is responsible for Quality Control.
 Claudia is in charge of recording and roasting each of the samples with the Roest roaster and she prepares the cupping table, making notes on every sensory detail perceived by the panel of cuppers.
 Claudia has been training in this practice for years and has already participated in various tasting competitions as an International Sensory Judge, at the Best of Cauca and at seminars organised by the SCA.
 She has also travelled to origin countries to develop a deeper understanding of the links between taste and coffee production practices.

 From generation to generation we will continue to cup and to discover extraordinary coffees for our customers.